Exchange studies at Aalto University

 - LC-7009 Get to know Finland (1 ECTS credit).

 Are you interested in developing your communication skills in an international context?
-The following courses are recommended for exchange students (courses are offered both in autumn and spring terms):
+The following course is recommended for exchange students (courses are offered both in autumn and spring terms):

 Note that the Finnish language and culture courses are very popular and are therefore subject to availability.
 More about the Finnish courses can be found from